pdjonov/vec3.net/Content/posts/2025-09-04-building-content-parameter-packs-and-their-c-sharp-code-generators.md

 Certain things like `Nullable`, nullable reference types, and arrays (which must be _immutable_) are handled by generating code which just unwraps that layer of the type before writing (or reading) the inner value.
 There's special handling as well for enums.

 The final most-unwrapped value is then written by calling the `BuildArgsWriter.WriteValue` method, which is overloaded _only_ for the root set of allowable types.
 That includes anoverload for types derived from `SerializableArgsRecord`, which allows for recursive nesting of these types.

+And care has to be taken to avoid collisions among the names of temporary variables.

 But ultimatey, _whatever_ code is generated and _however_ it is structured, it's injected into the compilation with `context.AddSource`, and then the compiler does its magic after that.